Hub-OS/documentation-website/docs/01-client/04-lua-api/01-entity-api/05-spell.md

 Called when the spell hits an entity and isn't blocked by [intangibility](/client/lua-api/entity-api/living#livingset_intangibleintangible-intangible_rule).

+Commonly used by spells that delete on collision.

 ### `spell.on_attack_func = function(self, entity)`

-Called after processing damage on the entity, if damage isn't blocked by [DefenseRules](/client/lua-api/defense-api/defense-rule).
+Called after processing defenses on the hit entity, if damage isn't blocked by [DefenseRules](/client/lua-api/defense-api/defense-rule).

+Commonly used for spawning hit particles or applying secondary effects.

 ## Hitbox